OpenINF/openinf-util-text/README.md

 This API will be deprecated in the next release in favor of one that follows [Web Platform Design Principles](https://github.com/OpenINF/openinf-util-text/issues/169).

-Processes the supplied string by transforming any Markdown backtick code spans (begining and ending with a single backtack) into HTML code elements.
+Processes the supplied string by transforming any Markdown backtick code spans (beginning and ending with a single backtick) into HTML code elements.

 **Kind**: global function